 Thanks to the FCBA, you can enjoy the following rights when it comes to your credit card accounts.

-- Your card issuer must send your bill so that it arrives at least 14 days before the minimum payment due date.
+- Your issuer must send your credit card bill so that it arrives at least 14 days before the minimum payment due date.
 (The CARD Act of 2009 now requires card issuers to ensure that your billing statements are delivered at least 21 days before payment is due.)

 - If you overpay, your credit card company must credit your account or refund you promptly.
-If a credit has remained on your account for more than six months, the card issuer must make a good faith effort to send you a refund.
+If an overpayment credit has remained on your account for more than six months, the card issuer must make a good faith effort to send you a refund.

-- You have the right to dispute credit card charges which you believe to be billing errors, including unauthorized charges.
+- You have the right to dispute credit card charges which you believe to be billing errors, including unauthorized charges (learn more about chargebacks).

 - Your liability for unauthorized charges is capped at $50, if you report the fraud promptly.
 (Most credit card issuers will waive even this charge as a matter of customer service.)